 You can make them a day in advance and reheat in the oven for a few minutes before the guests arrive.
 I even had some leftover and ate them for lunch the next day, and they were still delicious!

 You can enjoy these veggie filled nests alone or serve them with your favorite dipping sauce.
 Try a sweet soy sauce or sweet chili sauce for dipping to create a tempura-style eating experience!

-Here’s a tip: If you make these vegetable bird’s nests a little larger in size, you can pop an egg in the center of them and bake them, turning them into a complete meal.
-Name it- “an egg in a bird’s nest” – and call it a day!
+Here’s a tip: If you make these vegetable bird’s nests a little larger in size, you can pop a raw egg in the center and bake them, turning them into a complete meal.
+And, even name it- “an egg in a bird’s nest” – and call it a day!
 A perfect idea for meatless Monday’s or even meatless Friday’s during lent.